minetest/minetest/doc/lua_api.md

           text = "My Nametag",
           color = ColorSpec,
           -- ^ Text color
-          bgcolor = ColorSpec or false,
+          bgcolor = ColorSpec or false
           -- ^ Sets background color of nametag
           -- `false` will cause the background to be set automatically based on user settings -- Default: false